This post may contain affiliate links. You can view our affiliate disclosure here.

 Where To Buy The X3 Online

-I recommend buying the X3 from Shop Indoor Golf.
+I recommend buying the X3 from The Indoor Golf Shop.
 They have an excellent support team that will practically bend over backwards to make sure you’re set up properly.

-Shop Indoor Golf sells permanent E6 CONNECT licenses and TGC 2019, and they also offer easy financing options that allow you to pay for the launch monitor over the course of a year or longer.
+The Indoor Golf Shop sells permanent E6 CONNECT licenses and TGC 2019, and they also offer easy financing options that allow you to pay for the launch monitor over the course of a year or longer.

 If you’re looking for a discount on a used X3, you may be able to find a good deal on eBay.